 A: Equipped with locks, shredding collection containers are designed to keep documents secure before they’re shredded.
 Once someone deposits a document inside, only someone with a key can remove the contents.
 When used in a scheduled shredding solution, shredding containers prevent unwanted, confidential documents from piling up next to printers, photocopiers and in other high-traffic areas where they may be stolen.

-Q: What is NAID AAA Certified Shredding Services?
+Q: What are NAID AAA Certified Shredding Services?

 A: NAID stands for the National Association of Information Destruction, the international trade association for companies providing information destruction services.
 The NAID AAA Certification Program establishes standards for a secure destruction process in the areas of operational security, employee hiring and background screening, responsible paper disposal, and insurance coverage.
-When a NAID Member completes a successful audit, they recieve a certificate showing their company name, type of operations, and the specific materials they are certified to destroy.
+When a NAID Member completes a successful audit, they receive a certificate showing their company name, type of operations, and the specific materials they are certified to destroy.
 Therefore, using a NAID AAA Certified shredding provider ensures your documents receive the highest level of privacy protection.

 Q: What happens to the paper after it has been shredded?

 A: We recycle all shredded paper.
 Partnering with CI Information Management not only keeps your information secure, but also it helps keep this earth a little greener.
 Each ton of recycled paper can save 17 trees, 380 gallons of oil, three cubic yards of landfill space, 4000 kilowatts of energy, and 7000 gallons of water.
 In other words, recycling is good for the economy and good for the environment.
 For more information, visit the National Recycling Coalition online at www.nrcrecycles.org.

 If you have a document shredding question we haven’t answered here, please let us know.
 We love answering your questions!